 “Sir, you need to leave or I’m going to call the cops.
-You are making me feel really threatened in my sacred space and I need you to respect that.”
+You’re making me feel threatened in my sacred space and I need you to respect that.”

 He looked at her confused and grabbed his bottle, “I’m sorry, I don’t mean to make you feel threatened, I’m just really thirsty.
-I’ll just ask another store. ”
+I’ll ask another store.”

-I grabbed the mans arm as he was walking away and turned to the girl, “Wait a minute.
+I grabbed the man’s arm as he was walking away and turned to the girl, “Wait a minute.
 Seriously?
 I don’t know shit about spirituality but this should be that place and you should be that person.
-Is it really that big of a deal to just go grab him some water from the faucet? ”
+It’s a hundred fucking degrees out there.
+Is it that big of a deal to just go grab him some water from the faucet?”

 She whipped her head back at me, eye twitching again, “No!
 I cannot just go get him some water!
-I am the only one here and I can’t just walk in the back with you two up here.”
+I’m the only one here and I can’t just walk in the back with you two up here.”